livepeer/docs/docs/source/getting_started.rst

  17. Get test ETH

 * Before you can broadcast on Livepeer, you need Ethereum's token: ETH.
-  The best way to get test ETH from the Rinkeby network is using the Rinkeby faucet:https://faucet.rinkeby.io/ Make sure to post your Eth account address (printed out above in ``livepeer_cli``) somewhere through google+/tweet/facebook, and provide correspond URI to Rinkeby faucet.
+  The best way to get test ETH from the Rinkeby network is using the Rinkeby faucet:https://faucet.rinkeby.io/ , Make sure to post your Eth account address somewhere through google+/tweet/facebook, and provide correspond URI to Rinkeby faucet.

 * You can check that the request is successful by going to ``livepeer_cli`` and selecting Get node status.
 You should see a positive Eth balance.